ellcrys/cocoon/readme.md

 ------

-We believe that smart contracts will become a huge part of how we interact with businesses and how businesses interact with each other and as such there needs to be a choice between going fully decentralized, trustless and accepting all the performance penalties that comes with it or building on a centralized system with the same functionalities (or even more), but with the benefit of fast, performant, synchronous transactions against a no-gimmick, immutable ledger (TxChain) and an insane ability to scale smart contracts vertically or horizontally.
+We believe that smart contracts will become a huge part of how we interact with businesses and how businesses interact with each other and as such there needs to be a choice between going fully decentralized, trustless and accepting all the performance penalties that comes with it or building on a centralized system with the same functionalities (or even more), but with the benefit of fast, performant, synchronous transactions against a no-gimmick, immutable ledger (Store) and an insane ability to scale smart contracts vertically or horizontally.

 ## 2. Features
 Below are the task list for features and capabilities we are looking to support.
 Only checked ones are currently functional.